Effects of landslides

 Destruction of property:

-Landslides bring huge costs to communities and cities affected, by clean up and rebuilding destroyed infrastructure.
+Landslides bring huge costs to communities and cities, as they have to spend so much to clean up and rebuild destroyed infrastructure.
 In 2005 it cost the USA $3.5 billion in damage repair.

 Debris flows usually uproot trees and wipe out vegetation and wildlife in its path.